 Uncontested or "simplified" divorces are available to couples with or without children and are generally much less expensive than contested divorces.
 Washington offers a simplified process for uncontested divorces if spouses can agree on all issues in their divorce—divorce courts in the Evergreen State refer to this simplified process as a "divorce by agreement."

-If you are unable to agree on any major issue in the divorce, your divorce is "contested," which means you'll have to go to trial and allow a judge to sort out the details of your divorce.
+With a divorce by agreement, the spouses must agree on all divorce-related issues, including child custody and child support, if children are involved.
+If you are unable to agree on any significant issue relating to the divorce, your case is "contested," which means you'll have to go to trial and allow a judge to resolve your disputes.